microbit-foundation/dev-docs/software/index.md

 * [the micro:bit Runtime](./runtime-mbed/) (sometimes called the device abstraction layer), written in C++ by Lancaster University.
-The DAL abstracts the facilities of the micro:bit into a common set of functions that can be used by all coding languages, though some languages, like Python, make less use of the DAL than the Microsoft-based languages, such as Blocks, pxt and TouchDevelop, where the high level block functions map almost directly onto equivalent C/C++ calls in the runtime
+The DAL abstracts the facilities of the micro:bit into a common set of functions that can be used by all coding languages, though some languages, like Python, make less use of the DAL than Makecode, where the high level block functions map almost directly onto equivalent C/C++ calls in the runtime

 * [ARM mbed](./runtime-mbed/#arm-mbed) The runtime builds on top of the ARM mbed SDK, which provides standardised drivers for MCU peripherals and abstracts most of the low level hardware details of different MCUs, meaning that micro:bit software can be easily run on other hardware.
 This includes an abstraction for BLE, the mbed BLE api.